-We’re excited to congratulate three members of our alumni community who received this special off-cycle GEJ scholarship award, specifically the John Litsios Scholarship.
+We’re excited to congratulate three members of our alumni community who were named as John Litsios Scholars and received a special off-cycle GEJ Scholarship award.

 Elizabeth Doss (CRS '17)